The True Story of Eskimo Nell: Production

 Eventually the AFDC provided $105,000, with additional funds from the distributor Filmways and some private investment.

 Franklin had been impressed by the segment "The Family Man" in the film Libido (1973) and wanted that film's stars, Max Gillies and Jack Thompson, to play the leads.
-Gillies accepted but Thompson wasn't not available so Serge Lazareff was cast instead.
+Gillies accepted but Thompson was not available so Serge Lazareff was cast instead.

 The film was shot in mid 1974 in rural Victoria, including Sovereign Hill and in an improvised studio in the Exhibition Building, Melbourne.
 A smaller unit shot some additional footage in Canada, including a scene involving pursuit on ice floes which was a homage to Way Down East.
-Most of this sequence was re shot in Melbourne.
+Most of this sequence was re-shot in Melbourne.

 Release

-The film received much criticism from conservative groups such as the Festival of LIght who claimed that government funds were being used to produce pornography.
+The film received much criticism from conservative groups such as the Festival of Light who claimed that government funds were being used to produce pornography.
 Franklin:

 The theatres were picketed, and it was actually fairly successful in terms of damaging the picture.
 I thought it would be great publicity, but the one thing people don't want to hear is that tax dollars have been wasted.
 The minute they hear that, they're less inclined to throw good money after bad, if you see what I mean.
 So the film was not successful.

 A British film based on the same poem, Eskimo Nell, was made around the same time.
 Its release in Australia was delayed until 1976 and its title changed to The Sexy Saga of Naughty Nell and Big Dick.

 The movie was not a commercial success, despite being recut for its Sydney release and helped lead to the demise of the Australian "ocker sex comedy" cycle.
 "It was an attempt to do something kind of poignant," says Franklin.
 "In retrospect it probably should have been funnier than it was."
 However Antony I. Ginnane worked on the overseas marketing of the film, starting his relationship with Richard Franklin.

 Richard Franklin admitted the film changed what sort of films he made:

 One of the great disappointments for me, and I learned a lot from it, was showing it to my American friends - probably at the time we were there making Fantasm - and discovering they just didn't get the humour.
 That it was a kind of humour that didn't really travel well.
 They admired the filmmaking, they admired the craft, but they didn't laugh at any of the jokes.
 So the pathos and so on, which was really derived spiritually for me from Midnight Cowboy, worked, but not the comedy.
 And so my next film, using a lot of the same financiers, was an attempt to make a universal genre film.